croviatrust/crovia-core-engine/README.md

 #   c-line demo
 This will automatically:

-validate the receipts NDJSON
+Validate the receipts NDJSON

-run trust aggregation
+Run trust aggregation

-compute payouts (payouts.v1)
+Compute payouts (payouts.v1)

-generate payout charts
+Generate payout charts

-compute Crovian Floors v1.1
+Compute Crovian Floors v1.1

-run AI Act Annex-IV documentation helpers
+Run AI Act Annex-IV documentation helpers

-write a SHA-256 hash-chain and verify it
+Write a SHA-256 hash-chain and verify it

-collect all artifacts into a ZIP evidence pack
+Collect all artifacts into a ZIP evidence pack

-generate a QR code pointing to the pack
+Generate a QR code pointing to the evidence pack

 Artifacts produced: